amzn/amazon-payments-magento-2-plugin/README.md

 * A verified Amazon Pay merchant account - [sign up here](https://pay.amazon.com/signup)!

 ## Installation and Configuration
+> :warning: Please note that the 5.0.X Release series is currently in Beta, due to the significant re-working of our extension to be completely stand-alone from previous versions.
+Please report any issues you may have with this extension to us by submitting a GitHub Issue!

 The extension is available via composer as *amzn/amazon-payments-magento-2-plugin*.
 It will also soon be available as *amzn/amazon-pay-magento-2-module* or in [Magento Marketplace](https://marketplace.magento.com/amzn-amazon-pay-magento-2-module.html).
 The User Guide can be found [here](https://amzn.github.io/amazon-payments-magento-2-plugin/).
 Any previous module versions should be removed.
 Please refer to the [Installation](https://amzn.github.io/amazon-payments-magento-2-plugin/installation.html) section of our guide to get more details concerning installation procedure.

 ## Branch information